Offirmo/offirmo-monorepo--2021-legacy/3-tools/universal-debug-api-companion-webextension/doc/marketing/NOTES.md

 Along with a UI to conveniently control those features.

-You'll have to modify your source code to include and use "Offirmo’s Universal Debug API" (https://universal-debug-api-js.netlify.com/) but this comes at no cost since you only have to bundle/use a very small No-Op version, doing nothing at all.
+You'll have to modify your source code to include and use "Offirmo’s Universal Debug API" (https://universal-debug-api-js.netlify.com/) but this comes at nearly no cost since you only have to bundle/use a very small "placeholder" version, doing nothing at all.

-However, when this extension is used and active, the No-Op version will be dynamically replaced by an active version, served by the extension.
+However, when this extension is used and active, the placeholder version will be dynamically replaced by an active version, served by the extension.
 The replacement is done synchronously before any other code can execute, so it just works without any complex setup.